waterstone15/flame-lib/README.md

 ### Delete (aka Remove)

-To remove a record from your Firestor database, create a partial spark with just the `id` of the relevant model.
+To remove a record from your Firestore database, create a partial instance with just the `id` of the relevant model.

 ```javascript
 var john = Person.spark({